Monadic second-order model-checking on decomposable matroids: Abstract

 \section{Abstract}

-A notion of branch-width may be defined for matroids, which generalizes the one known for graphs.
-We first give a proof of the polynomial time model checking of $MSO_{M}$ on representable matroids of bounded branch-width, by reduction to $MSO$ on trees, much simpler than the one previously known.
-We deduce results about spectrum of $MSO_{M}$ formulas and enumeration on matroids of bounded branch-width.
+A notion of branch-width, which generalizes the one known for graphs, can be defined for matroids.
+We first give a proof of the polynomial time model-checking of monadic second-order formulas on representable matroids of bounded branch-width, by reduction to monadic second-order formulas on trees.
+This proof is much simpler than the one previously known.
 We also provide a link between our logical approach and a grammar that allows to build matroids of bounded branch-width.
-Finally we introduce a new class of non-necessarily representable matroids described by a grammar, on which $MSO_{M}$ is decidable in linear time.
+Finally, we introduce a new class of non-necessarily representable matroids, described by a grammar and on which monadic second-order formulas can be checked in linear time.